jakemeltzer333/Game-of-Thrones-for-Dummies/README.md

 ```
 As I mentioned earlier, in the API, a character's allegiance (i.e. house) appears as a link to another entry in the API.
 So what I did here was fetch the url of that allegiance that comes from the `Ajax` call and feed that into the fetch.
 From there, I only want the name of that house, so when it renders as `res.locals.allegiance`, when I make that API call, I only want to return the name of that allegiance and show that instead of the API link.

+### Possible Future Fixes or Additions

+In terms of my app's functionality, it does exactly what I want it to do.
+The only bummer is that the API a little limited in what it can search for.
+It can only search for characters, houses, and books and not for specific events or regions or places.
+If it could do that, my app would be incredible!
+The API is also not updated for season 7 of the show, so some of the information is either absent or not up to date, so I wish that either the creator of the API would go back in and update some of the info for the show's biggest characters or I would go in and do it myself (it is open source, after all).
+It would be nice if I could target specific information in the API for certain characters.
+Also, it would be awesome to provide links to their more detailed character pages on the Wiki of Ice and Fire if a user wants to learn more than just the basics of their character.

+### Downloading the Code & Running it on Localhost

+Clone this github repo to your terminal then open it up in your text editor (Sublime, Atom, VS, etc.).
+If you do not have the npms used in this app's `package.json` file, run `npm install --save` and then list all of the npms as they are written in the `package.json` in this repo in your terminal.
+Once that is done, type `npm run dev` in your terminal and in your browser, type `localhost:3000` in the url search bar and you can begin your journey towards understanding Game of Thrones just a little better.